CGvanDrunen/Portfolio_minor_ADS/README.md

 of Data cleaning, mainly to make the text more compact but also adding information such as that we flattened some of the negative consumption data to 0 and why we did so.
 I also added to the chapter Data Cleaning the reason why we selected only 10% of the data to test on.
+I also wrote a great part of the introduction that was about the former research we studied and why according to our sources we believe its worth trying out the models that we did (MVLR, SVR, LSTM, MLP).